Upendranath Brahma: Early life and education

 Brahma was born in Boragari village of Dotma, a small township at Kokrajhar district of Assam, India.
 He was a son of Mr. Monglaram Brahma and Ms. Lefsri Brahma.
 He was the fifth, and youngest, child.
 He was called "Thopen" during his childhood.
 He grew up in poverty.

 From 1963, Brahma studied at various schools, including Dotma High School, Kokrajhar High School and, in 1973, at Sakti Ashram High and Vocational School under the guidance of Swamiji.
 In 1975, he passed the matriculation examination in the first division with letter marks in Mathematics.
 Thereafter he obtained a BSc with honours degree in Physics from Cotton College before enrolling at Gauhati University in 1981 for his MSc degree.
-Brahma also worked as a graduate science teacher at the Nehru Vocational High School in Gossainichina, and studied for a BA at Kokrajhar College during that period.
+Brahma also worked as a graduate science teacher at the Nehru Vocational High School in Gossainichina, and studied for a BA at Kokrajhar College (now Kokrajhar University) during that period.
 He obtained his BA in 1985 and his MSc in 1986.

 Brahma was elected as the President of the Goalpara District Students Union in 1978–79.
 He was vice-president of the All Bodo Students Union between 1981–1983 and president from 1986.
 Through this body he worked for the education and wellbeing of the community, which he believed to be losing its culture.
 Under his leadership, the ABSU agreed to include political issues as part of its agenda to give political matureness to the students.